By Audra Ang

 After a serious haze season in 2015, Assoc Prof Monteiro decided to start a set of lab experiments in which she burned incense coils made of wood pulp to simulate haze to study its effect on the development and mortality of butterfly larvae.

 Bicyclus anynana butterfly larva.
-Photo by Antónia Monteiro.
+Image provided by Assoc Prof Antónia Monteiro.

 She found that the larvae were affected by both direct and indirect exposure, which occurred when they ate plants that were exposed to the smoke even if the larvae weren’t.
 She also concluded that the toxicity of gases in the air rather than particulate matter interfered with development.